 Like other coworking brands, Spacious offers subscription plans that provide continuous access to Spacious sites when billed on a monthly, quarterly, or annual basis ($199, $149, or $129 per month, respectively).
 When using these plans, you can invite a guest for five, 15, or 40 hours free based on your subscription term.

-Day Pass Prices & Options at NYC Coworking Spaces
+Day Pass Prices & Options

 Since the price of a coworking day pass will vary tremendously depending on your needs, it’s hard to provide a definitive answer to this question.
 However, here are some general guidelines.
 Bare-bones access to a hot desk in a major city for the day will start around $20.
 In-demand locations with trendier features will go as high as $60/day with the majority, setting you back by around $35/day.
 Most of the services listed also provide meeting rooms alongside their coworking spaces that go for around $30 per hour in a major US city.

 For the person just looking for a desk or meeting room for the day, these options are pretty affordable.
 Many day passes may even be free on a trial basis, as stated above.
 However, paying by the day generally costs more than a monthly subscription, like DeskPass or dedicated coworking monthly agreements.
 If you’re willing and able to settle down, even for just one month at a time, your bottom line will be better served going on a month-to-month basis.